ViktorOlsson/Laravel-assignment/README.md

  A CRUD application based on Laravel

 # 1. Manual configuration
- Create a database called assignment
+ Create a database called laravel

 # 2. .env file checklist
  Match the .env variables below with host